sinesy/GitBookLegacy/tensorflow.md

 # **Machine Learning**

-Machine learning is a method of data analysis that automates analyticalmodelbuilding.
+Machine learning is a method of data analysis that automates analytical model building.
 It is a branch of artificial intelligence based on the idea that systems can learn from data, identify patterns and make decisions with minimal human intervention.

 Building precise models allows an organization to get a better chance of identifying profitable opportunities – or avoiding unknown risks.

 Platform allows to create a model through atrainingof that model, starting from data.

-The correct definition of the model is checked out through thetestingstep.
+The correct definition of the model is checked out through the testing step.

-Finally, once the model has been trained opportunely, it can be used with real data to makepredictions.
+Finally, once the model has been trained opportunely, it can be used with real data to make predictions.

 **
 **

 ## **Fundamentals**